Fortune 500 Pharma Company

 Celestial’s Solution

 The eTMF Next-gen project’s objective was to upgrade the eTMF application to use the latest production version of Ext JS 7.x and to re-architect the application so that it uses the inherent automated functions and features such Sencha CMD, MVVM, as well as proper theming.
-The existing eTMF application lacked the “Next Generation” TMF capabilities like automated quality checks, proactive monitoring, modelling and predicting all aspects of records management from study-design through closeout.
+The existing eTMF application lacked the “Next Generation” TMF capabilities like automated quality checks, proactive monitoring, modeling, and predicting all aspects of records management from the study, design through closeout.
 We assisted in upgrading the older Ext JS version to the latest which follows the inherent automated functions and features such as Sencha CMD and MVVM.

 Ext JS